Fabrizio1994/ECGClassification/README.md

 ### Feature Extraction
 The KNN classifier expects as input a feature vector for each sample point.
 Values in such vector should describe the signal function trend with the purpose of detecting peaks.
 Therefore this step requires the computation of the gradient vector of the two signals of each record, considering its elements as features.
-In the two class scope, signal  is represented by 650000 sample points
+In this way each sample corresponds to a 2D feature vector.
 #### Two-Class Labels
+In the binary classification scope, each feature has assigned a value {-1,1} whether the original sample point results annotated as a peak.
 #### Multi-Class labels
+Multiclass labels are defined with an integer value in (0,38) corresponding to annotations symbols and -1 for samples that aren't peaks.
 ### KNN Classifier
 #### Parameters
 ### Output